Whether you’re a skincare novice or expert, your regimen is likely to change over the long term as you figure out what works best for you.

 Cleanser And Toner Must Be Part Of Your Skincare Routine

 Any skin, not just mature skin, should be washed with a mild, non-irritating cleanser that won’t dry out the skin, remove its natural oils or irritate dry and sensitive skin.

 As we age, our skin tends to become dry, you can try skipping a facial cleanser in the morning and stick to water only.
 However, washing your face with a mild cleanser is non-negotiable in the evening!

 While using a toner is not necessary it can be a beneficial step after cleansing.
 A toner can supply an extra layer of moisture and help to improve the effectiveness of the skincare steps to follow.

-The best approach is a minimal approach that is mild and can be done every other day.
-We recommend using a very gentle polishing powder, such as Lulo Organic Skincare Hibiscus & Rose Petals Polishing Powder.
-Made with a delicate blend of soothing flower petals, plant leaves, and a collection of gorgeous essential oils that pull impurities and excess oil from the skin.
+Lulo's Face Exfoliator - Hibiscus & Rose Petals is made with a delicate blend of soothing flower petals, plant leaves, and a collection of gorgeous essential oils that pull impurities and excess oil from the skin.
 The additional use of anti-aging superfoods - green tea leaves, rice powder and seaweed - helps nourish and restore your youthful radiance.